wperels/custom-modules/sites/all/modules/contrib/gmap3_tools/README.txt

 supported for now:

 * Map creation with custom center and custom zoom level.
 * Markers with custom icon, title.
+MarkerOptions object is fully supported on global level (for all markers) and locally per each marker.
+Check example 3 in gmap3_tools module code for example.
 * Infoboxes for markers with custom content.
 * Option for auto centering and zooming of added markers on maps.